Wed Apr 15 14:46:11 GMT 2020

 - After the last command, there should be a “WMI Repository has been reset” message returned that verifies the command was successful.

-- To perform a rebuild of the WMI repository, please do the following:
+- To perform a rebuild of the WMI repository, on Windows XP and Server 2003, please do the following:

 - Disable and stop the winmgmt service